CILIP is currently conducting a privacy project. The project will run from July 2017 - October 2018.

 - Ensure a compliant and ethically sound approach to the management of information in companies and the public sector

 The project will advice the Ethics Review currenlty being conducted in regard to privacy.
-Other outputs from the project will be a user guide/s on privacy for information and library practitioners across all sectors, a policy statement on privacy and a possible Information Rights Charter for the sector.
+Other outputs from the project will be a user guide/s on privacy for information and library practitioners across all sectors, a possible policy statement on privacy and an Information Rights Charter for the sector.

 CILIP privacy survey